Podcast Monetization

 Last updated

-“How do podcasts make money?” is a legitimate question to ask yourself as you pour time and resources into creating a show.
+After all, “how do podcasts make money?” is one of the top questions podcasters ask themselves, as they pour time and resources into creating a show.
 If you want to do it seriously, finding a way monetize podcast content you create will allow you stay consistent long term.

 In this post, we’ll go over 20 different strategies to monetize a podcast to help you get started.
 Updated for 2020, we sourced advice from successful podcasters, industry veterans, and newbie hosts on how they monetized their podcast.